How To Scope A Blockchain Product Before You Build

 Map the smallest complete version of the system before discussing advanced add-ons.

-Treat support, status, and responsive behavior as core product requirements from day one.
+Treat support, status, and responsive behavior as core product requirements from the start.